arifhaidari/langchain_practice_boilerplate/README.md

 Disclaimer:
 part of this code is inspired by different sources such as tutorials, stackoverflow, udemy, Medium and github. the credit of it goes to respective source. the purpose of these gathering was learning, reference and practice purposes.

+Pinecone:
+is a vector database.
+Pinecone serverless lets you deliver remarkable GenAI applications faster.